If you’re wondering why your legs feel heavy when running, then you’re in the right place.

 It’s the persistently heavy legs that cause problems.
 When you never seem to recover from one day to the next and your legs are always heavy and fatigued after a run.

-This is the time to investigate the causes of heavy legs during jogging.
+This is the time to look into the causes of heavy legs during jogging.
 When you find the cause, it’s usually an easy fix.

 What Causes Heavy Legs When Running?